 The Nature’s Head composting toilet really made our full-time vanlife much more enjoyable.
 We’ve been using it full time in our van conversion since September 2017, so it’s time to have a discussion about this relieving device!

 Introduction to Nature’s Head Composting Toilet

 Does it smell?

 No!
 Sewage smell is the result of the liquid and solid being mixed together.
 If you’ve ever used a dry toilet (such as a hole-in-the-ground toilet at trailhead), you know what we’re referring to!
-Composting toilets are designed to separate the solid and the liquid, thus there is no sewage smell:
+The Nature’s Head composting toilet is designed to separate the solid and the liquid; thus, there is no sewage smell:

 So no odor?!

 There is NO odor in the van, but we’re not saying the solid tank produces ZERO odor.
-If you plunge your head into the solid tank, you will smell something we can best describe as “soil” or “earthy” smell: nothing like poop smell, really, it does NOT smell like sh*t.
+If you plunge your head into the solid tank, you will smell something we can best describe as a “soil” or “earthy” smell: nothing like poop smell, really, it does NOT smell like sh*t.